Is contextuality about the identity of random variables?

 \subsection{Merely close to operationally equivalent}

 Contextuality can emerge from non-commutativity of quantum observables, where the corresponding random variables of the non-commuting observables cannot be treated in a classical probability theory, since they cannot have a value at the same time.
 However, the CbD approach can be considered as a model within the framework of Kolmogorovian probability theory \citep{DzhafarovKujalaContext-Content2016,DzhafarovKon2018OnUniversalityOfClassical}.
 As \citet{DeBarrosKujala2015} state, to define the double-indexed random variables, we need a separate probability space for each possible context.
-Thus, we have a random variable $a_{i}^{j}: \Omega_{j} \rightarrow E_{i}$ (For simplicity, from now on we will use $a_{i}^{j}$ instead of $a_{q_{i}}^{c_{j}}$, where subscripts $i$ indicate different observables and $j$ indicate different contexts).
-Here, $E$ is a certain set of possible values and $\Omega$ is a probability space.
+Thus, a double-indexed random variable is defined as $a_{i}^{j}: \Omega_{j} \rightarrow E_{i}$ \footnote{For simplicity, from now on we will use $a_{i}^{j}$ instead of $a_{q_{i}}^{c_{j}}$, where subscripts $i$ indicate different observables and $j$ indicate different contexts.}, where $E_{i}$ is the set of possible values related to an observable $i$, and $\Omega_{i}$ is the probability space related to a context $j$.
 As an example, for the observable $\mathbb{A}_{1}$ in Bell's experiment, $\Omega$ can be related to one of the two possible contexts $\{\mathbb{A}_{1},\mathbb{B}_{1}\}$ and $\{\mathbb{A}_{1},\mathbb{B}_{2}\}$.

 This consideration of different probability spaces or different random variables for only one observable in different contexts is not allowed within the definition of measurement contextuality suggested by Spekkens.
 In his model, the measurement procedures which admit contextuality on the ontological level are operationally context-independent.
 This was explained by \citet{SimmonsWallman2017ContextualityUnder}: \begin{quote} \emph{ ... the same notation is used for the objects in the first place, as a context-independent symbol is all that is needed to calculate probabilities.
 However there is no formal argument to be made that these elements which are operationally context-independent should also be ontologically context-independent ... (p.2)} \end{quote}